 Exports: In 2019 the top exporters of LCDs were China ($19B), South Korea ($7.13B), Chinese Taipei ($6.78B), Japan ($3.61B), and United States ($2.86B).

 Imports: In 2019 the top importers of LCDs were China ($15.9B), Hong Kong ($6.4B), United States ($3.55B), Mexico ($3.32B), and Vietnam ($2.38B).

-Tariffs: In 2018 the average tariff for LCDs was 5.41%, been the 761 lowest tariff using the HS4 product classification.
+Tariffs: In 2018 the average tariff for LCDs was 5.41%, making it the 761st lowest tariff using the HS4 product classification.

 The countries with the highest import tariffs for LCDs are Bahamas (40.2%), Cambodia (35%), Ethiopia (29.7%), Bermuda (25%), and Sudan (21.9%).
 The countries with the lowest tariffs are Kenya (0%), Mauritius (0%), Rwanda (0%), Tanzania (0%), and Uganda (0%).

 Ranking: LCDs ranks 27th in the Product Complexity Index (PCI).

 Description: Liquid crystal devices are used in the production of other goods.
 They can be made from a variety of materials, including glass, plastic, and metal.